nushell/nushell/CONTRIBUTING.md

 As nushell thrives on its broad base of volunteer contributors and maintainers with different backgrounds we have a few guidelines for how we best utilize git and GitHub for our contributions.
 We strive to balance three goals with those recommendations:

-1. The volunteer maintainers and contributors can easily follow what changes you are proposing with what impact and come to help you or make a decision if a change doesn't fit.
+1. The **volunteer maintainers and contributors** can easily follow the changes you propose, gauge the impact, and come to help you or make a decision.
-2. You as a contributor can focus most of your time on improving the quality of the nushell project and contributing your expertise to the code or documentation.
+2. **You as a contributor** can focus most of your time on improving the quality of the nushell project and contributing your expertise to the code or documentation.
-3. Making sure we can trace back *why* certain decisions were made in the past including discarded approaces or be quickly able to identify regressions and fix when something broke.
+3. Making sure we can trace back *why* decisions were made in the past.
+This includes discarded approaches.
+Also we want to quickly identify regressions and fix when something broke.

 ### How we merge PRs